Beppo (comics): Fictional character biography

 Beppo is a Kryptonian alien who resembles an Earth monkey due to convergent evolution.
-He was originally one of Jor-El's test animals and escaped Krypton's destruction by stowing away aboard baby Kal-El's rocket.
+He was originally one of Jor-El's test animals and escaped the destruction of Krypton by stowing away aboard baby Kal-El's rocket.
 Upon landing, Beppo hopped out unseen and went off on his own for some months.

-One day Beppo, using his telescopic vision, spots Kal-El, now a toddler, living in Smallville with Jonathan and Martha Kent.
-Beppo quickly flies to Smallville and secretly causes havoc.
-Beppo accidentally sets off fireworks stored in the Kent garage, which startle him and cause him to flee into space.
-At the end of the story, which is told in flashback by teenaged Clark, the reader is informed that Beppo eventually returned to Earth.
+Due to Earth's environment and yellow sun, Beppo develops abilities equivalent to Superman.
+After seeing Kal-El, Beppo flies to Smallville and secretly causes havoc.
+Beppo accidentally sets off fireworks stored in Jonathan and Martha Kent's garage, which startle him and cause him to flee into space.
+At the end of the story, which is told in a flashback by teenaged Clark, the reader is informed that Beppo eventually returned to Earth.

-Many years later, Beppo encounters Supergirl, who introduces him to Krypto the Superdog and Streaky the Supercat.
+Beppo later encounters Supergirl, who introduces him to Krypto the Superdog and Streaky the Supercat.
 Beppo goes on to join the Legion of Super-Pets.

-Beppo is erased from existence following the Crisis on Infinite Earths continuity reboot and does not appear for many years.
-He is later reintroduced to current continuity and appears in Infinite Crisis, Final Crisis: Legion of 3 Worlds, and the 2024 one-shot Ape-Ril Special.
+Beppo was erased from existence following Crisis on Infinite Earths, which rebooted the continuity of the DC Comics universe, and did not appear for years afterward.
+He was later reintroduced to current continuity and went on to appear in Infinite Crisis, Final Crisis: Legion of 3 Worlds, and the 2024 one-shot Ape-Ril Special.
+A separate character based on Beppo is introduced in the series Superman Unlimited; this version is an ordinary monkey who was enhanced with kryptonite injections.
+Beppo escapes containment and encounters Bibbo Bibbowski, who gives him the name Beppo based on his numerical designation, #06638.
+Read upside down, these numbers resemble the word "Beppo".